GET TO KNOW US

 For further information on the Institute of Osteopaths please click here.

-When she’s not helping others to get moving, Morna enjoys dancing, powerlifting, and playing the piano, as well as finding time for meditation and practicing yoga.
+When she’s not helping others feel free to get moving, Morna enjoys powerlifting, playing the piano, as well as finding time for meditation and yoga.
+Indeed she is also a qualified yoga teacher and incorporates a meditative practice with her group or individual lessons.

 Morna is a member of the British Institute of Osteopathy, and is registered with the General Osteopathic Council.